SogoCZE/Jails/readme.md

 Compile the release version of the server with `jai build.jai - -release`.
 Jails binary will be generated in the `bin` folder.

 ### VS Code
+Jails for VS Code can be downloaded from [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ApparentlyStudio.jails) or you can build it yourself.
+The prebuilt version supports x64 Windows and ARM64 MacOS at the moment.

+#### Manual build

 1. Make sure this repo is your working directory (e.g. `cd Jails`).
 2. Run `npm install --global @vscode/vsce` to install the Visual Studio Code Extension Manager.
 3. Run `jai build.jai - -release` to build the binary.